FOR THE YEAR 2018-19

 Computerization of forms / correspondence and reports in Hindi was implemented invarious departments.
 Several formats PF Statements letter-heads visiting cards bannersand other items of stationery are printed / made bilingual and the same are made availableon the computers.
 Web-site information was also updated in Hindi.
 Unicode was installed invarious functional Departments.
 Issue of Office Orders / Circulars Reports submitted toGovernment and Parliamentary Committees and Annual Report of the Corporation were ensuredin bilingual.

-As per the directives of the Government of India to focus on the commitment of DCItowards its citizens / clients in respect of standard of services information choice andconsultation non-discrimination and accessibility grievance redress courtesy and valuefor money including expectations of the Organisation from the citizen/client forfulfilling the commitment of the Organisation a Citizens' Charter approved by the CompetentAuthority was posted on the Corporate website.
+As per the directives of the Government of India to focus on the commitment of DCItowards its citizens / clients in respect of standard of services information choice andconsultation non-discrimination and accessibility grievance redress courtesy and valuefor money including expectations of the Organisation from the citizen/client forfulfilling the commitment of the Organisation a Citizen Charter approved by the CompetentAuthority was posted on the Corporate website.

 As part of requirement thereof a Task Force has been constituted with representativesfrom the Management and Staff Unions as well as from the Visakhapatnam Port Trust alocal clientele organisation.
 The Task force attends to the duties as prescribed by theDepartment of Administrative Reforms and Public Grievances.
 The HoD (HR) is designated tobe the Nodal Officer to coordinate and monitor the formulation and implementation of theCitizens Charter in DCI who also functions as the Member Secretary of the Task Force.

 34. ACTIVITIES OF VIGILANCE DEPARTMENT

 Vigilance Department is playing a proactive role for continuous simplification andimprovements in systems and procedures and facilitating faster and effective decisionmaking in transparent manner.

 36. INDEPENDENT AUDITORS REPORT

-The Independent Auditors Report on the Accounts for 2017-18 given by the StatutoryAuditors is placed along with the Accounts.
-Management Comments to the Emphasisof matters of the Auditors have been given elsewhere in this report.
+The Independent Auditors Report on the Accounts for 2018-19 given by theStatutory Auditors is placed along with the Accounts.
+Management Comments to the Emphasisof matters of the Auditors have been given in this report.